 How to Lay a Patio

 With summer approaching, make sure you have your garden patio ready.
-Here’s how to lay a patio in 6 easy steps.
+Here’s how to lay a patio for beginners in 6 easy steps.

 - Dig 150mm into your patio area